 Most of us were introduced to felt as children, perhaps in pre-school, where we learned how to cut, glue and stitch.
 Not everybody wants to start from scratch with felt and there are many great sources out there that sell felt that is ready to go.
 They come in many grades, thicknesses and there are plenty of green companies selling compassionate wool products.
 The shearing of sheep can be quite gruesome in the bigger operations, so try to support the smaller operations who call their sheep by name.

-Some of our artists who work with and manipulate commercial felt with stitching and needle felting:
+Manipulation of commercial felt with stitching and needle felting:

 Well, that’s it!
 There is so much more, but from here, you will have to go and explore.
 Do some keyword searches in our navigation bar and see what you find there.
 About half of our members have shops on Etsy and we have a destination there: type TAFA into Etsy’s search bar.
 You can add key words, so here what you will find there for TAFA Felt on Etsy.